chef/chef-web-docs/chef_master/source/api_chef_server.rst

 =====================================================
 .. tag api_chef_server_endpoints_global

-A global endpoint may be used to access all of the organizations on the Chef server.
+A global endpoint may be used to access all of the organizations on the Chef Infra Server.

 .. end_tag

 /license
 -----------------------------------------------------
 .. note:: This endpoint is used for information purposes only and to trigger a notification in the Chef management console about the number of licenses owned vs. the number of licenses that should be owned.
-No other action is taken and the functionality and behavior of the Chef server and any added component does not change.
+No other action is taken and the functionality and behavior of the Chef Infra Server and any added component does not change.

 The ``/license`` endpoint has the following methods: ``GET``.

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``GET`` method is used to get license information for the Chef server.
+The ``GET`` method is used to get license information for the Chef Infra Server.

 This method has no parameters.